ELENA-LANG/elena-lang/doc/readme.txt

 Examples are located in /usr/elena-lang

-To compile the program types : elena-lc -c<path to .project file>
+To compile the program types : elena-lc <path to .project file>

 ****************************************************************************
 * Documentation